getmaxun/maxun_docs/docs/robot/search/introduction.md

 ## ✅ When to Use Search Robots

 1. You need to gather information from multiple sources on a topic
-2. You're doing competitive research or market analysis
-3. You want to scrape content from top search results automatically
+2. You want to scrape content from top search results automatically
-4. You're building datasets for AI training or analysis
-5. You need to monitor search rankings for specific queries
+3. You need to monitor search rankings for specific queries

 ## ❌ When Not to Use Search Robots